Whenever the cartoon uses copyright-infringing materials, someone adds a particular quote from Tim Buckley:

 Making a crack about Lilah's miscarriage occasionally pops up.

-"<x> is not a joke and I have no intention of making light of it."
+On the subject of miscarriage: "<x> is not a joke and I have no intention of making light of it."

 Ethan ends an episode asking Lilah "I still get laid tonight, right?"
 Up until sometime during Captain N, most episodes/series end with a male character repeating the question.